Celebrating a 100 year anniversary

 2019 marked the 100 year anniversary of Thomas’s tenancy here, and the beginnings of a career influenced by the Great War, through which he aspired to ‘bring consolation to the many who were bereaved by trying to convey in bronze the immortality of the soul'.

-The project will examine Thomas’s first-hand account of the First World War and his contribution to its successes and commemoration through a variety of activities that will explore and share his unique archive.
+This project examined Thomas’s first-hand account of the First World War and his contribution to its successes and commemoration through a variety of activities that explore and share his unique archive.

 Funded by a National Lottery Heritage Fund First World War: then & now grant.